alexdelorenzo/aiopath/README.md

 run(main())
 ```
-If you used `pathlib` instead of `aiopath` in the example above, some tasks would block upon accessing the disk, and other tasks accessing the network would be forced to pause while tasks block.
+If you used `pathlib` instead of `aiopath`, tasks accessing the disk would block the event loop, and async tasks accessing the network would be suspended until the event loop was unblocked.

 By using `aiopath`, the script can access the network and disk concurrently.